-Managing a social media account for business.
+Managing a social media account is on everyone’s “must do” marketing list.

 If you are searching for a way to get organized and focused with your social media marketing channels – here’s an easy way to plan and organize activity to help you post with purpose.